liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/propagator-performance-master-plan.md

 experiment is not more broad validation; it is a chunk-length/memory-speed sweep for the rematerialized path, or a lower-level implementation if Python-level state management cannot keep both memory and speed.

+The first div-cache stride sweep found a practical experimental compromise.
+Compared with production checkpoint, `stride=2` gives `2.25x` peak memory, `1.149x` total speedup, and `1.227x` backward speedup while preserving exact receiver outputs/loss and the same raw `vp.grad` max abs diff (`2.74e-7`).
+`stride=4` reaches `1.98x` memory but loses nearly all speedup (`1.001x` total).
+For this Python-level rematerialized prototype, `divergence_cache_stride=2` is the current recommended experimental point.
+The next gate should be short real FWI or full-record validation before any production-facing API.
 ```